Anitha987/Anitha-app/README.md

 * my end user must have chrome
 * must have visual code studio
 * ubuntu setup
-* GitHub
-#BDD

 ## Technologies Used
-My project used HTML,CSS,and javascript languages.
+My project used HTML,CSS,bootstrap and javascript languages.
 ## Support and contact details
 If you encount any problem please let me know.below is my email E-mail:anithaumuhire@gmail.com